 Those of us on the lookout for edgy, racy content have heard the term “Joycean” thrown about with little discretion over the years.
 Critics appear to be more interested in using the term than they are in properly applying it to the product they are describing.
-The question that those of us driven to the source would have for Joyce, if he were still alive, is: Were your final two works the most erudite, most complicated pieces of fiction ever written, or were they a great practical joke played on the literature community to expose these reference makers and your elitist, scholars for what they are?
+The question that those of us driven to the source would have for Joyce, if he were still alive, is: Were your final two works the most erudite, most complicated pieces of fiction ever written, or were they a great practical joke played on the literature community to expose these reference makers and your elitist, scholars for who they are?

 Most readers that seek to up their erudite status by reading difficult books, have heard of Joyce’s final two works: Ulysses and Finnegans Wake.
-Even literary scholars list the books as some of the most difficult, most complicated pieces of fiction ever created.
+Even literary scholars list the books as some of the most difficult, most complicated works of fiction ever created.
 Some of us have attempted to tackle them as the challenge that they are, others have attempted to read them for entrance into their subjective definition of elite status.
 Most are confused and disoriented by the books, but some have the patience, the wherewithal, and the understanding of all of the references made, and languages used, in these books necessary for comprehension.
-Those people either deserve a hearty salute, or the scorn and laughter that Joyce provided, as a gift, to the havenots, that openly admit that they don’t understand these books.
+Those readers either deserve a hearty salute, or the scorn and laughter that Joyce provided, as a gift, to the havenots, who openly admit that they don’t understand these books.

 I don’t understand either of these books, and I have gone back numerous times to try and further my understanding.
 Some have said that Ulysses is the more palatable of the two, but I have found it to be too elliptical, too erratic, and too detail-oriented to maintain focus, and I have purchased three different aides to guide me through it.
-Some of those same people readily admit that Finnegans Wake is ridiculously incomprehensible.
+Some of those same readers readily admit that Finnegans Wake is ridiculously incomprehensible.

 Most people enjoyed Dennis Miller’s tenure as an announcer on Monday Night Football, but most of those same people complained that they didn’t understand two-thirds of the man’s references.
 I didn’t keep a journal on his references, but I’m willing to bet that at least a third of them were Joycean in nature.
 Miller stated that his goal, in using such obscure references, was to make fellow announcer Al Michaels laugh, but any fan that has followed Miller’s career knows that he enjoyed the motif gained by using complicated and obscure references to make himself sound erudite.
-There are, today, very few references more obscure than those that recall the work of James Joyce, a man that described his last book, Finnegans Wake, as “A book obscure enough to keep professors busy for 300 years.”
+There are, today, very few references more obscure than those who recall the work of James Joyce, a man that described his last book, Finnegans Wake, as “A book obscure enough to keep professors busy for 300 years.”

 Anytime an artist creates a difficult piece of work, there is going to be a divide between the haves (those that get it) and the havenots.
 When Mike Patton formed the band Fantomas, he never did so with the illusion that he was going to unseat the Eagles Greatest Hits, or Michael Jackson’s Thriller, atop the list of greatest selling albums of all time.
 He knew, or should’ve known, that he was playing to a very select audience.

 What is the audience for such difficult subject matter?
 Most people seek music, as either background noise, something to dance to, or something to tap their finger to.
 Most people read a book to gain a little more characterization and complication than a movie can provide, but they don’t want too much characterization, or too much complication.
 Most people only buy art to feng shui their homes.
-Most people don’t seek excessively difficult art, and those that do are usually seeking something more, something more engaging, and something more provocative that can only be defined by that individual.
+Most people don’t seek excessively difficult art, and those who do are usually seeking something more, something more engaging, and something more provocative that can only be defined by that individual.
 The audience for the difficult generally have such a strong foundation in the arts that they reach a point where their artistic desires can only satiated by something different.

 Different can mean different things at different times to different people.
 Different can be complicated, and discordant, but it can also be limited to style.
 At this point in history, it’s difficult to be different, in a manner that cannot be called derivative of someone or something, so most people seek whatever separations they can find.
-When the latest starlet of the moment twerks in a provocative manner, has a construction worker find her pornographic video, or accidentally has her reproductive organ photographed, we know that these are incidents created by the starlet, and her people to get noticed after they have exhausted all other attempts to be perceived as artistically brilliant and different.
+When the latest starlet of the moment twerks in a provocative manner, has a construction worker find her pornographic video, or accidentally has her reproductive organ photographed, we know that these are incidents created by the starlet, and her people, to get noticed after they have exhausted all other attempts to be perceived as artistically brilliant and different.

-There are also some other artists that are different for the sole sake of being different.
+There are also some other artists who are different for the sole sake of being different.
 This is often less than organic, and it often disinterests those of us seeking a true separation from the norm, because we feel that this has been thoroughly explored to the point of exhaustion.
-Andy Kaufman created something organically different that can never be completely replicated, in much the same manner Chuck Palahniuk, Mike Patton, David Bowie, Quentin Tarantino, and Jerry Seinfeld and Larry David.
+Andy Kaufman created something organically different that can never be completely replicated, in much the same manner Chuck Palahniuk, Mike Patton, David Bowie, Quentin Tarantino, and Jerry Seinfeld and Larry David did.
 Can it be said that James Joyce’s final two books were different in an artistically brilliant, and cutting edge manner that all of these artists were creations were, or were James Joyce’s writings more symbolism over substance?
 Put another way, was Joyce a substantive artist who’s true messages need to be unearthed through careful examination, or was he simply twerking in a provocative manner with the hope of getting noticed by the elite scholars of his generation after exhausting the limits of his talent in other works?

 Judging by his short stories, James Joyce could’ve written some of the best novels in history.
 Those that say that he already did, would have to admit that his final two works were not overly concerned with story, or plot.
 Those that defend his final two works would probably say that I am judging Joyce’s final two works by traditional standards, and that they were anything but traditional.
 They would probably also argue that the final two works sought to shake up the traditional world of literature, and anyone that dared to take up the challenge of reading these works.
 They would probably say Joyce sought to confound people, more than interest them, and if they did concede to the idea that the final two works were different for the sole sake of being different, they would add that he was one of the first to do so.
 Those that defend his final two works say that they are not as difficult to read, or as complex, as some would lead you to believe.
 These people suggest that reading these two works only requires more patience, and examination, than the average works.
 Anyone that states such a thing is attempting to sound either hyper intelligent, or hyper erudite, for it was Joyce’s expressed purpose to be difficult, complicated, and hyper-erudite.